-Set a Customer Role after Purchasing a Specific Product
+Automatically Add a Role When a Customer Buys a Specific Product

-This whole process of changing a user role after making a purchase in WooCommerce actually consists of two steps:
+The programmatic process of assigning a user role after a product purchase in WooCommerce consists of two steps:

-- Check the order if there is a specific product (or products) and do the thing.
+2. Then we check the order items whether there is a specific product (or products) in the order and do the thing.

 add_action( 'woocommerce_payment_complete', 'rudr_set_role_on_specific_product_purchase' );